simplethemes/skeleton_wp/README.md

 <!---->

-	[callout align="center" width="400"]
+	[callout align="center" width="75%"]
-	This is a 400px centered callout box
+	This is a 75% centered callout box
 	[/callout]

-	[callout align="left" width="200"]
+	[callout align="left" width="300px"]
-	This is a 200px left aligned callout box
+	This is a 300px left aligned callout box
 	[/callout]

-	[callout align="right" width="100"]
+	[callout align="right" width="400px" title="Callout Title"]
-	This is a 100px right aligned callout box
+	This is a 400px right aligned callout box with title [/callout]
-	[/callout]

-	[callout]
+	[callout title="Callout Title"]
-	This is a callout that will expand the entire width of its parent container.
+	This is a callout with title and will expand the entire width of its parent container.
 	[/callout]

 ----